seulgie/fleet_anomaly_detection/README.md

 **Reimagining a 2018 project with today's stack.**

-In 2018, I built a GPS anomaly detection system for a construction fleet at Kolon Benit (Seoul) — detecting unauthorized routes, off-hours operations, and suspicious dwell patterns.
-The stack was Python + PostGIS + manual SQL loops.
+In 2018, I built a GPS anomaly detection system for a construction fleet in Seoul — detecting unauthorized routes, off-hours operations, and suspicious dwell patterns.

 Eight years later, I rebuilt the same system from scratch to see what would actually change.
 Here's what I found.